Personal Injury Lawyer Washington DC

 - Contusions/Bruising: Resulting from blows which cause blood to pool under the skin.
 Can end up causing permanent damage to underlying soft tissues.

 Other than surgical treatment to repair tears, soft tissue injuries are often treated with anti-inflammatory medications, heat or ice to the affected area, and rest.
 Returning to normal activities within weeks of a soft tissue injury does not allow the proper time needed to heal.
-A personal injury lawyer in Washington DC can help ensure that any of the losses you suffer while this healing takes place is compensated.
+A personal injury lawyer can help ensure that any of the losses you suffer while this healing takes place is compensated.

 Healing Time for Soft Tissue Injuries